Shepard's is Lexis’s citator. Similiar to KeyCite, Shepard's uses signals to indicate negative treatment or negative history.

 KeyCite is Westlaw’s citator.
 It will help you determine if a source is still good law.

-yellow flagyellow flag tells you that your case has negative history but has not been overturned. (e.g., another court has distinguished a holding in the case).
+A yellow flag tells you that your case has negative history but has not been overturned. (e.g., another court has distinguished a holding in the case).

 A red-striped flag tells you that a case has been overruled in part, but that other points of law remain valid.